-If you have a client who is disabled and receives Medicaid or Supplemental Security Income (SSI), some planning needs to be done before settlement to make sure the client maintains eligibility for those benefits.
+If you have a client who is disabled and receives Medicaid or Supplemental Security Income (SSI), some planning needs to be done before settlement to make sure the client maintains eligibility for those needs-based government benefits.

 One of the most popular settlement planning options for disabled clients is to place the settlement funds into a special needs trust.
 A special needs trust is an irrevocable trust established for the benefit of the client who receives Medicaid and SSI eligibility.